-New Orleans is a city that deals with water issues on a sometimes-daily basis.
-As flood-level water pours in, they have system of levees and pump stations that can have the city clear of water in 30 minutes.
+New Orleans is a city that deals with water issues on a sometimes daily basis.
+As flood-level water pours in, they have a system of levees and pump stations that can have the city clear of the water in 30 minutes.

 This all seems good at surface level, but below the surface, problems abound.
 The main one being: the land under the city is sinking.
 This is due to the sponge-like earth which hasn’t got enough water left in it thanks to the excellent drainage.

 In turn, this has moved some parts of the city beneath the drainage systems that are supposed to keep them dry, causing more major problems.

 The Advocate reports:

 “It’s all the result of the region’s geologic history.
 The Mississippi River built this delta over thousands of years through annual floods, each of which may have carried different materials.
 Later, deeper floods might have covered surface features that grew on the delta.
 That produced the wild weave of different soil layers beneath the metro area.